Getting Started

 Some considerations when choosing a driving instructor/school;

-• Choosing the right school !
+• Choosing the right driving school!

 If you are paying someone to teach you to drive, they must be approved and registered with the Driving & Vehicle Standards Agency (DVSA).
 Only a registered approved driving instructor (ADI) can charge money for teaching you to drive.